NourhanSaeed707/company-system-backend/README.md

 1. Spring Boot: Spring Boot is a powerful framework that provides a platform for building web applications.
 It simplifies the process of creating and deploying applications by providing a pre-configured environment for developers.
 2. MySQL: MySQL is an open-source relational database management system.
 It is used to store employee and department information in the system.
 3. Spring Security: Spring Security is a powerful and highly customizable authentication and access-control framework.
 It is used to secure the URLs in the application and restrict access to certain features.
+4. Java: Java is a high-level programming language that is widely used for building enterprise-grade applications.
+It is the primary language used in the project.
+5. Maven: Maven is a build automation tool that is used to manage dependencies and build the application.